hitlechro/RobertLechSite/README.md

 # My Website

-Here's the source code for my personal website which can be viewed on [robertlech.com](https://robertlech.com).
+Here's an older version of my source code for my personal website.
+It's a simple JQuery design.

-## Extra Details

-This website uses one of many [Templated designs](https://templated.co/).